This policy will apply to students who have matriculated Fall 2017 and later.

 To graduate with a Juris Doctor degree, a student must satisfactorily complete eighty-six credit hours with a cumulative grade point average of 2.0 and must meet the law school’s residency requirement.
 The degree must be earned no earlier than twenty-eight months and, except in extraordinary circumstances, no later than eighty-four months after commencing law study at the law school.
 Students must also satisfactorily complete six experiential skills credits, an upper-level writing requirement, and all required courses.
 Students who fail to meet any of these requirements will not be certified for graduation.

-For advising on your academic plan, shifting divisions, reducing to part-time load or overloading (taking 16-17 credits in a term), contact the Associate Director of Academic Advising and Policy Development at firstname.lastname@example.org.
+For advising on your academic plan, shifting divisions, reducing to part-time load or overloading (taking 17 credits in a term), please contact the academic advising team.

 I. Definition of Residency Semester

-1. A “Full-time Residency Semester” is defined as achieving at least twelve and no more than fifteen credits in the Fall or Spring semester of an academic year.
-Upon a showing of exigent circumstances, the Office of the Registrar may permit a student to enroll in sixteen or seventeen credits in a given semester.
+1. A “Full-Time Residency Semester” is defined as achieving at least twelve and no more than fifteen credits in the fall or spring semester of an academic year.
+Upon a showing of exigent circumstances, the Office of the Registrar may permit a student to enroll in seventeen credits in a given semester.

 II.
 Residency Requirements for Students in the Full-Time Division